When I joined NDDB in 1968 our office was in two story two bed room on each floor flat adjacent to Amul Dairy with a common boundary.

 When we moved into this office building Operation Flood had just been launched.
 A lot of base line data was to be collected from field, concept notes and detailed project implementation plans had to be made in time for the first review mission in 1971.

-Chummery for bachelor officers however, this was converted into Guest House.
+Chummery for bachelor officers now Guest House 1970

 The furniture for the hostel was designed by National Institute of Design.